ninyauwu/veiling/pull_request_template.md

 ### 2. File Structure

 - [ ] Are assets like directories, graphics, fonts or sound files named using lower_snake_case (e.g., company_logo.png)?
-- [ ] Did the changes avoid unnecessary scene modifications?
-If new changes were needed for testing, were they done in Scenes/Dev/<Specification> and then discarded?

 ### 3. Code